海角官方首页

 Home

 The University of Georgia Richmond County Extension Office is located in historic downtown Augusta.
-Our staff includes a full-time Agricultural Agent, Family & Consumer Science Agent, 4-H Agent, and an Expanded Food & Nutrition Educator, plus several program assistants and two administrative assistants.
+Our staff includes a full-time Agricultural Agent, two full-time Family & Consumer Science Agents, a 4-H Agent, and an Expanded Food & Nutrition Educator, plus several program assistants and two administrative assistants.
 Explore our website to find helpful information about programs offered through the Extension Office, such as Soil and Water testing, the Augusta Area Master Gardener Program, Richmond County 4-H Club, and Expanded Food and Nutrition Food Talk Sessions.
 We welcome you to visit our office, call (706) 821-2350, or email uge3245@uga.edu for information on the programs and resources we provide to the citizens of Augusta-Richmond County.

 Our office hours are Monday-Friday 8:30am - 5:00pm.
-We are located at 602 Greene Street, Augusta, GA 30901.
+We are located at 501 Greene Street, Suite 100, Augusta, GA 30901.

 Please explore our website to learn about the many programs and services offered by Richmond County Extension.
 Here are answers to frequently asked questions: